 You might say we are living through a golden age for coffee.
-Since the 90s, higher-quality coffee has become more accessible, and with it, there are several methods of preparing the perfect brew.
+Since the 90s, higher-quality coffee has become more accessible, and with it, several methods of preparing the perfect brew.

-The Hario Woodneck Drip Pot is a pour-over and drip coffee maker.
+The Hario Woodneck Drip Pot is a drip-style and pour-over coffee maker.
 As opposed to a more standard electric drip coffee maker, this one requires a kettle and a bit of prep work for however many cups of coffee you want to make.

-A lot of drip coffee makers use paper filters, while the Hario uses cloth ones.
-Being cloth, it needs specific attention to make it last longer and still provide tasty coffee.
+Typical drip coffee makers and pour-over brewers use paper filters, while the Hario uses cloth ones.
+Being a soft cotton flannel blend, the filter needs specific attention to make it last longer and still provide tasty coffee.

 Hario explains that when you break in a new filter and have gone through the whole coffee-making process, it must never dry out until you get rid of it.